 Explore our expedition voyages to the Antarctic region, all designed to engage your heart, mind, and spirit through the duration of the journey.

-The name "Antarctica" originates from the Middle French "antartique" - opposite to the Arctic and the Latin "antarcticus" - opposite to the north.
+The name "Antarctica" originates from the Latin/Greek-derived word "antarcticus" - opposite to the north.

 Area of Antarctica